alexmaday/spphp/README.md

     id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, joketext TEXT,
         jokedate DATE NOT NULL,
-    ) DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_gen_ci';
+    ) DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci';

 $pdo->exec($sql);
 ```

-> DEFAULT CHARACTER SET utf8 tells MySQL that you’ll be storing UTF-8 encoded text in this table.
+> [DEFAULT CHARACTER SET utf8mb4](https://dev.mysql.com/doc/refman/8.0/en/charset-unicode-sets.html) tells MySQL that you’ll be using up to four bytes per character to encode text in this table.
 UTF-8 is the most common encoding used for web content, so you should employ it in all your database tables that you intend to use on the Web. -- ch2 Introducing MySQL p39

 The COLLATE clause defines the rules for sort order.
 This can be overridden, but setting it here just makes it the default.